 Clinching while looking to establish dominance in the standing exchanges of grappling is as old as grappling.
-Even striking based martial arts like Muay Thai spend a lot of time working on the clinch.
+Even striking based martial arts like Muay Thai spends a lot of time working on the clinch.
 In BJJ, Gi or No-Gi, people almost always go for upper body engagement rather than attacking the legs first.
-This is natural, as it is a safer way to pursue things.
+Actually, this is natural, as it is a safer way to pursue things.
 Adam Wheeler is an Olympic medalist wrestler and a BJJ black belt that likes to explore the realm of upper body takedowns.
 After all, upper body entanglements take you right past grip fighting and most of your opponent’s defenses.
 Do they work?
 See for your self in the “Upper Body Takedowns For Grappling” Adam Wheeler DVD.

 Adam Wheeler – An Extraordinary Grappler

-Adam Wheeler is one of those Travis Stevens type of guys that can really take BJJ to the next level.
+Adam Wheeler is one of those Travis Stevens types of guys that can take BJJ to the next level.
 He is a born and bred grappler, one that’s more comfortable entangled with another person than roaming on his own.
 The standout Greco Roman wrestler has a very legitimate black belt given to him by Carlos Machado.
 You can see how he is the person to turn to when in need of a rapid improvement in your takedown game.

-Adam’s grappling exploits actually start off with Jiu-Jitsu, albeit of the Japanese variety.
+Adam’s grappling exploits start with Jiu-Jitsu, albeit of the Japanese variety.
 However, the grappling martial art of choice turned out to be wrestling.
-So much so, in fact, that Adam got a Bronze medal in Greco Roman wrestling at the Bejing Olympics.
+So much so, that Adam got a Bronze medal in Greco Roman wrestling at the Bejing Olympics.
 He put everything he had in wrestling but still kept training BJJ on the side, which eventually, brought him a black belt.
 So far, Adam has competed against some of the top people in Jiu-Jitsu, both in the Gi and without it.

 Now a SWAT officer and a regular BJJ coach, the Olympic medalist decided to give video instructionals a try.
-And, if this first Adam Wheeler DVD is anything to judge from, he’s definitely not going to stop there.
+And, if this first Adam Wheeler DVD is anything to judge from, he’s not going to stop there.
 He has immense grappling knowledge that should become available to everyone who’s addicted to grappling.
 And he chose the best spot to change grappling from – the standing game.

 Clinching For Jiu-Jitsu

 In all fairness, whenever we think about two BJJ people on the feet, we rarely think in terms of clinching.
 Still, at a certain point, the match is going to end up with one or both grapplers in a clinch variation.
-Wine this is going to inevitably happen, why not be the one that can make the most of it?
+Wine this is going to happen inevitably, why not be the one that can make the most of it?
 Clinching is such a big part of martial arts for a reason – it works.
 The fact that it comes to us naturally is just a big bonus.

-The thing with upper body takedowns is that they can feel a bit awkward at first. the main problem is in the distance.
+The thing with upper body takedowns is that they can feel a bit awkward at first.
+The main problem is in the distance.
 For both wrestling takedowns and Judo throws, despite shortening the distance, we still have to keep our hips away, or at a specific angle to the opponent.
 With upper body takedowns, the configuration of clinching means we need to have a great understanding of hip positioning.
 Being so close to an opponent opens up the possibilities of counters, especially if you do not know what you’re doing.

 On the other hand, the clinch is one of the safest places to be.
-If the opponent has no training from the position you just bypassed grip fighting, his takedown options and all of his defenses in a single step.
+If the opponent has no training from the position, you just bypassed grip fighting, his takedown options and all of his defenses in a single step.
 Moreover, it’s a great way to keep control over somebody standing, and then extend that control to the bottom game once you get there.
 The “Upper Body Takedowns For Grappling” Adam Wheeler DVD is going to make upper body clinching for BJJ crystal clear even to complete beginners.

 Adam Wheeler DVD Review – Upper Body Takedowns For Grappling